 In Star Wars, Anakin Skywalker believes that the only method to “bring balance” is through the dark side, using authority to control the galaxy, from his perspective, for the greater good.
 Similar to Skywalker — who, ironically, swears to protect all from the very evil that he becomes — politicians take office with promises of improving societal issues, and, sometimes, these politicians become the very problem rather than a part of a solution.
 Robert Menendez, a former United States senator; Chris Christie, the former New Jersey governor; and George Norcross, a Democratic power broker have all recently garnered corruption accusations and failed, to differing extents, to properly balance their self-interests with morality.

 New Jersey politics aren’t all dark, though.
-Current New Jersey Sen. James Beach, former New Jersey Lieutenant Gov. Kimberly Guadagno and current U.S. Congressman Andy Kim have all navigated through the political realm without involving themselves in corrupt affairs.
+Current New Jersey Sen. James Beach, former New Jersey Lieutenant Gov. Kimberly Guadagno and current Senator-elect Andy Kim have all navigated through the political realm without involving themselves in corrupt affairs.
 By steering clear of corruption, avoiding the temptations politicians may encounter and implementing solutions that provide accountability, these three hope to restore the public’s perception of political figures.
 Eastside, in three separate interviews, discusses the power, price and pompousness of political corruption in New Jersey and across the U.S. with Beach, Guadagno and Kim.

 Indeed, New Jersey, with a long history of political corruption, has accumulated a shattered reputation for having a distrustful government.
 To what extent, though, has this reputation worsened?